 The easiest way to build a website is to use a website builder.

-Choosing the right website builder will come down to two main things:
+Choosing the right website building tool will come down to two main things:

 - What sort of website you want to build

 - How much of a budget you have to spend

 There are plenty of reputable website and page builders to choose from, but we’re going to look at three of the most famous.

 You can create a customizable website with Squarespace, and even make the most of their free trial.
 Squarespace gained popularity as the perfect website builder for creative sorts, including musicians, artists, and photographers.

 More recently, Squarespace has added extra features including pre-built templates that give off that professional vibe, as well as email marketing tools and appointment booking tools in a bid to increase their versatility and appeal to a wider range of users.